DOJ reviewing potentially classified docs at Biden center

 "Since that discovery, the President's personal attorneys have cooperated with the Archives and the Department of Justice in a process to ensure that any Obama-Biden Administration records are appropriately in the possession of the Archives," Sauber said.

 A person who is familiar with the matter but not authorized to discuss it publicly said Attorney General Merrick Garland asked U.S. Attorney for the Northern District of Illinois John Lausch to review the matter after the Archives referred the issue to the department.
-John Lausch was appointed to his post by former President Donald Trump.
+Lausch is one of the few U.S. attorneys to be held over from former President Donald Trump's administration.

+Irrespective of the Justice Department review, the revelation that Biden potentially mishandled classified or presidential records could prove to be a political headache for the president, who called Trump's decision to keep hundreds of such records at his private club in Florida "irresponsible."

+Trump weighed in Monday on his social media site, asking, "When is the FBI going to raid the many homes of Joe Biden, perhaps even the White House?"

 The National Archives did not immediately respond to a request for comment Monday.
 A message seeking comment from the U.S. Attorney's Office in Chicago wasn't immediately returned Monday.